 - With extreme care when there is any abnormal vaginal bleeding pre-natally

-- Unnecessarily if the woman is GBS pos with ruptured membranes
+- Unnecessarily if the woman is GBS positive with ruptured membranes

-There was an article in the medical journal, the Lancet a couple of years ago written by an obstetrician.
+There was an article in a medical journal, the Lancet, some years ago written by an obstetrician.
 He wrote that he couldn’t see the whole point of information seeking vaginal exams, especially trying to work out what position the baby was in (i.e. posterior, transverse).
 He noted that there were only 3 diagnoses which counted.
 The baby is:

 1. Coming out soon

 3. Not coming out at all